Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach: Conclusion

 \section{Conclusion}

-We considered the problem of obtaining the optimal trajectory in terms of construction cost connecting two points on the terrain.
-The problem is expressed as a calculus of variations problem.
-We have demonstrated the existence of a solution to this problem under specific conditions.
-We have proposed an algorithm that utilizes ideas of dynamic programming and have demonstrated its convergence.
-This algorithm allows us to find a global solution to the problem but the number of required arithmetic operations increases rapidly as we increase the required accuracy of the solution.
-We also considered a modified algorithm that requires less computational resources but provides only a local solution.
+We consider the problem of obtaining the optimal trajectory in terms of construction cost that connects two points on the terrain.
+This problem is formulated as a calculus of variations problem, and we discuss the existence of a solution.
+We propose Algorithm \ref{AM_DP_alg_init}, which utilizes dynamic programming, and we prove its convergence in Theorem \ref{AM_AG_main_th}.
+Additionally, we analyze the computational complexity of the method, which is comparable to that of Dijkstra's algorithm due to the specific structure of the employed graph.
+While Algorithm \ref{AM_DP_alg_init} allows for the determination of a global solution to the problem, the number of required arithmetic operations increases rapidly as we enhance the required accuracy of the solution.
+Therefore, we also construct Algorithm \ref{AM_DP_alg_local_search_modification}, a modification of the initial algorithm that requires less computational effort, though this comes at the cost of generally providing only a local solution.
+Nevertheless, our numerical experiments demonstrate that Algorithm \ref{AM_DP_alg_local_search_modification} produces solutions of comparable quality to those obtained with Algorithm \ref{AM_DP_alg_init}.

+The results obtained enable the identification of a suitable law for increasing grid density, facilitating the achievement of a solution with a specified level of accuracy.
+In contrast to the widely used Dijkstra's algorithm in this field, the method developed and analyzed in this study offers a relatively straightforward computational approach to obtaining a solution to the original problem with the desired accuracy.

-It is important to note that the algorithms described in this paper remain applicable when dealing with constrained problems.
-For problems with constraints it is necessary to exclude points corresponding to "forbidden" regions from the sets $G_i$, $i=0,\dots,n$.
+It is important to note that the methods described in this paper do not undergo significant changes when applied to problems with constraints.
+For such problems, it is necessary to exclude points corresponding to "forbidden" regions from the sets $G_i$, where $i=0,\dots,n$.